-Andrew Bibby writes: Since I live in a beautiful area of England, I am fortunate that I am able to combine work with pleasure.
-As well as my other work featured on this website, I am also the author of a number of books for walkers and lovers of the outdoors.
-The details of these publications are given below.
+Since I live in a beautiful area of England, I am fortunate that I am able to combine work with pleasure.
+I am a member of Gritstone Publishing Co-operative, the authors' co-operative specialising in books on the countryside and the outdoors.

 The Backbone of England: Landscape and life on the Pennine watershed